Patrick Traverse: Montreal Canadiens

 The Montreal Canadiens acquired Traverse in exchange for defenceman Eric Weinrich on February 21, 2001.
 It marked the first time the two teams had traded with each other since 1964.
 He made his debut for his third team of the season in a 3–1 loss to the Washington Capitals on February 23.
 Traverse picked up his first point for the Canadiens assisting on Jim Campbell's goal in the second period of a 4–1 victory over the Pittsburgh Penguins on February 28.
 He marked his first goal for Montreal on March 3 on goaltender Brian Boucher, in a two-point effort in a 3–1 win over the Philadelphia Flyers.
 In 19 games with Montreal, Traverse tallied two goals and five points.
-In May, he signed a three-year contact with Montreal.
+In May, he signed a three-year contract with Montreal.

 Traverse began the 2001–02 season as one of the Canadiens' top six defencemen.
 However, he was soon scratched by coach Michel Therrien and replaced by other defencemen, among them rookie Martti Järventie.
 Shortly after re-entering the lineup in late October and seeing some time playing as a forward on the fourth line, Traverse suffered sprained knee ligaments in early November.
 He returned from his injury in early December after missing 12 games, but was sent to Montreal's AHL affiliate, the Quebec Citadelles for a conditioning loan.
 He made four appearances for Quebec, tallying two assists.
 He was recalled on December 10, and played in a 4–0 win over the Minnesota Wild that night.
 On January 10, 2002, Traverse suffered a concussion after taking a clean bodycheck from Michael Peca of the New York Islanders.
 He was knocked unconscious and remained on the ice for 15 minutes until removed via stretcher and taken to the hospital.
 He recovered and was cleared to play on February 5, but only returned to the ice on February 11 after missing 13 games.
 He finished the season with two and five points in 23 games.